The Myths of Networking (Part 2)

 In part 1 of this blog we debunk common networking myths held by individuals.
 In part 2, we debunk the networking myths commonly held by mangers and business owners.

-Whatever your job, and regardless of your organizational level, out networking skills help us connect, converse, and collaborate –both face- to- face –and digitally.
+Whatever your job, and regardless of your organizational level, our networking skills help us connect, converse, and collaborate –both face- to- face –and digitally.
 Our connections help us things get done!
 It’s how innovation happens, employees stay engaged, and our businesses stays competitive.

 Yet, some common misbeliefs stunt our ability to effectively connect and network, both internal and external to our organizations.
 Which of these myths have you seen in action?